samrat7777kittu/Roblox_Scripting_Overview/README.md

 - Fast delivery with little to no unnecessary delays
 - Regular progress updates and communication
 - Revisions & adjustments based on client requests
-- Logical and optimized solutions to problems
-- Clean and understandable scripting practices
 - Developer-friendly code structure
 - Team experience and project coordination
 - Respectful communication with team members and management